 The best month to visit is September, after Labor Day crowds have left and kids are back in school.
 Hotel rates tend to fall, San Diego beaches are less crowded, and the weather is still fantastic.

-Yes, you can swim in San Diego in the winter though it’s advisable to wear a full wetsuit unless you’re taking a quick dip in the ocean.
-If it’s a hotel pool that you seek, rest assured that most are heated.
+Yes, you can swim in San Diego in the winter though it’s advisable to wear a full wetsuit in the ocean unless you’re taking a quick dip.
+If it’s a San Diego hotel pool that you seek, rest assured that most are heated.

 Yes, March is a fantastic time to visit San Diego.
 It can rain and the ocean is still chilly (by San Diego resident standards) but it is mostly shorts weather.
 It’s the month I’m asked about most likely because kids tend to be out of school for spring break.
 See our list of San Diego family hotels and things to do in San Diego with kids.

-San Diego’s rainy season is from November to March but there are many days of sunshine sprinkled in between.
+San Diego’s rainy season is from November to March but there are many days of sunshine sprinkled in between during these months.

 Yes!
 Keep in mind that during the winter or when the ocean is cold (many local kids including mine run straight in, year-round), we still go to the beach though a bit differently.
 We do more walking, shelling, tide pooling, and sunset watching than in summer.
 There will be sunny days.
 It’s an asset year-round that is meant to be enjoyed.